John-R-Wallace-NOAA/TMB_on_Windows_Subsystem_for_Linux/Notes.md

                                        g++
       "W:\\Rtools\\mingw_64\\bin\\g++.exe"

-  since Rtools/mingw_64/Rtools/bin is still in the path.
+  since old Rtools 3.5 'Rtools/mingw_64/Rtools/bin' is still in the path.

-- However with a clean install of R ver 4.2.1 and Rtools 4.2, without Rtools 3.5 installed, TMB::gdbsource() under Windows 10 fails due to a missing gdb.exe.
+- However with a clean install of R ver 4.2.1 and Rtools 4.2, without Rtools 3.5 installed, TMB::gdbsource() under Windows 10 fails due to the missing gdb.exe.

 - StackOverFlow: https://stackoverflow.com/questions/18407563/gcc-doesnt-produce-line-number-information-even-with-g-option
-   points out a dwarf4 versus dwarf2 issue under Linux (which may be the cause of @iperedaagirre's TMB Issue #367) but didn't help me with line numbers under Windows.
+   points out a dwarf4 versus dwarf2 options issue under Linux (which may be the cause of @iperedaagirre's TMB Issue #367) but didn't help me with line numbers in the gdb.exe error reporting under Windows.

 - With the many options I have tried, I have not been able to get any gdb version under Windows 10 to give line numbers and hence the reason for this WSL repo.

-- To edit the user system path and other variables on a Windows 10 machine without Admin rights, search for 'env' and click on 'Edit environmental variables for your account'.
+- To edit the user system path and other variables on a Windows 10 machine without admin rights, search for 'env' and click on 'Edit environmental variables for your account'.
+With admin rights, search for 'env', select 'Edit the system evironmental variables', select the 'Advanced' tab and click on 'Environmental Variables' at the bottom.